holisticode/mev-rpc/README.md

 * `mev_rpc_block`

 The former allows to get information for a specific transaction, by providing the transaction hash.
-The latter returns information for a specific block, including all transactions affecting the coinbase, by providing blocknumber or block hash.
+The latter returns information for a specific block, including all transactions affecting the coinbase, by providing block number or block hash.

 ### mev_rpc_tx